California Capital Access Program for Small Business

 How The Program Works

 When a lender's first loan is enrolled, CalCAP establishes a loss reserve account for that lender.
-Each time a loan is enrolled under CalCAP, funds are paid into the loss reserve account and Borrowers must pay fees between 2 and 3.5% of the enrolled loan amount, lenders must pay an amount equal to the borrower fee, and CalCAP will typically match both the borrower and lender amounts.
-For instance, if the lender and borrower each pay a 2% fee, CalCAP will typically pay a 4% contribution.
-For this one loan a total of 8% is added to the lender's loss reserve account for its entire CalCAP portfolio.
+Each time a loan is enrolled under CalCAP, funds are paid into the loss reserve account and Borrowers must pay fees between 2 and 3.5% of the enrolled loan amount, lenders must pay an amount equal to the borrower fee, and CalCAP will typically match lender amount.
+For instance, if the lender and borrower each pay a 2% fee, CalCAP will typically pay a 2% contribution.
+For this one loan a total of 6% is added to the lender's loss reserve account for its entire CalCAP portfolio.

 Loan enrollment applications must be received at CalCAP within 15 business days of the 'Date of First Disbursement' (Date of Loan).

 Businesses with addresses in High Unemployment Areas are located within a Severely Affected Community (SAC).
-If the loan enrollment is for a business located within a SAC it may qualify for an additional contribution equal to the amount of the lender fee.
+If the loan enrollment is for a business located within a SAC it may qualify for an additional contribution amount that is equal to half of the lender’s fee.